 stop altogether for a time and then restart

 stop and not restart (see ‘Early menopause’ above).

 Any problems that stop you having sex may also stop you getting pregnant, even if you’re still making healthy eggs.

-Some types of cancer treatment may cause lasting damage to the heart or kidneys, which may make it inadvisable for a woman to become pregnant.
-If this applies to you, your doctor will give you more information about it.
+Some treatments can cause long-term damage to the heart or kidneys.
+If this happens to a woman, she may be advised not to get pregnant.
+If this applies to you, your doctor will give you more information.

 We have more information about how cancer treatments can affect your fertility, which has been written for women of all ages, not specifically for teens and young adults.

 Throughout your treatment and for up to a year afterwards, you should use a barrier form of contraception (such as condoms or the cap).
 This is because some side effects of cancer treatment, such as sickness and diarrhoea, can make other contraceptives (like the pill) less effective.

 It’s important that you don’t become pregnant or father a child while you are having treatment.
 Cancer treatments may damage sperm, which could affect a baby that is conceived at this time.